kubebn/talos-proxmox-kaas/README.md

 ```

 ### Scaling
 In case if you want to add more nodes, you can add QEMU objects in [vms.yaml](kubernetes/apps/clusters/cluster-0/manifests/vms.yaml) manifest.
 Even though we have all resources in the management cluster, we can't scale the nodes using [kubectl command like here](https://www.sidero.dev/v0.5/getting-started/scale-workload/) thats because we use FluxCD to sync our manifests in the cluster.
-Therefore, we need to scale replicas in [cluster-0.yaml](kubernetes/apps/clusters/cluster-0/manifests/cluster-0.yaml) manifest, `MachineDeployment` object in order to add more worker nodes.
+Therefore, to add more worker nodes we need to scale replicas in [cluster-0.yaml](kubernetes/apps/clusters/cluster-0/manifests/cluster-0.yaml) manifest `MachineDeployment` object.
 Additionally, all of these new nodes need to be labeled with `worker-dev=true` `labelSelectors`.

 Likewise, if you add more nodes via Proxmox-operator, you can either set your custom uuid's for the nodes or delete the whole `smbios1` part.